caadams4/cyberblog/wolvCTF/wolvCTF.md

 ![flag](./stack_chk2.png)

-Perfect, this is where the magic happens; if you write to the flag buffer in eval() and trigger a stack check failure in ask(), __stack_chk_fail() will XOR our input against a series of values on the stack to tell us if our flag is correct.
+Perfect, this is where the magic happens; if you write to the flag buffer in eval() and trigger a stack check failure in ask(), __stack_chk_fail() will XOR our input against a series of xor keys on the stack to tell us if our flag is correct.

 * Note: we won't perform this overflow.
 We know the keys and we know the first XOR, 0x41 ^ 0x36, which resolves to 'w', that's all we need to calculate the flag.
 However, if you want to know how to perform the overflow, here's the code: